Efesencan/BU-Cloud-Computing/README.md

-# ChRIS Enviroment Interaction
+# Enabling Real-world Medical Compute Workflows on the Cloud (and others) to aid in Clinical Decision Making
+## Team Members:
+* Efe Sencan (esencan@bu.edu)
+* Haoxuan(Harry) Li (harryli@bu.edu)
+* Ronnakorn Rattanakornphan (ronrat@bu.edu)
+* Yanni Pang (yanni@bu.edu)
+## Team Mentors:
+* Rudolph Pienaar (rudolph.pienaar@childrens.harvard.edu)
+* Sandip Samal (sandip.samal@childrens.harvard.edu)
+* Gideon Pinto (gideon.pinto@childrens.harvard.edu)
+* Jennings Zhang (jennings.zhang@childrens.harvard.edu)

 ## 1. Vision and Goals Of The Project:

-ChRIS (ChRIS Research Integration Service) ([ChRIS](http://chrisproject.org/)) is an active open source project, originally developed for analysis of medical imaging using High Performance Computers.
-However, it has pivoted to a more general and easy to use front end for doctors and other researchers to perform other computationally intensive medical related analyses with the help of cloud services.
+ChRIS (ChRIS Research Integration Service) ([ChRIS](http://chrisproject.org/)) is an active open source project, developed from inception as a platform to facilitate the execution of complex (research focused) compute operations by non technical users.
+It's genesis arose from a realization that considerable programs of value exist in the research world and the observation that most (if not all) of these programs are rarely used by anyone other than the original authors.
+ChRIS, at its heart, is a platform that attempts to cross this divide.
+It has currently grown into a container based scheduling system that uses various other container scheduler backends (such as kubernetes, docker swarm, and Red Hat OpenShift).

-Plugins for ChRIS are written in Python with environment variables like number of GPUs, CPU threads, or amount of RAM baked into the code that the developer writes.
+Plugins for ChRIS are mostly written in Python with operational variables like number of GPUs, CPU threads, or amount of RAM baked into the code that the developer writes.
 Our goal for this project is to:
- * Develop a simple way for the end user to view (and change if necessary) the environment variables from the front end, bypassing the need for understanding and editing the code.
+ * Develop a simple way for the end user to view the plug-in / pipeline’s operational variables from the front end.

-* Enable users to determine whether the remote environment satisfies the space of the environmental requirements of the pipeline.
+* Enable users to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipeline requested by the users

 ## 2. Users/Personas Of The Project

-ChRIS is used by doctors and medical researchers who deal with medical imaging of the brain and enables them to generate detailed analytical reports from these images using machine learning and cloud support.
-It can also be generalized to perform other compute intensive tasks such as analyzing COVID data or deep learning tasks.
 This project targets:

- * Medical researchers and doctors who will use ChRIS via Graphical User Interface
+ * Scientific researchers who will use ChRIS via a Graphical User Interface to easily perform cloud-based containerized computation.

-* Admins of the ChRIS, who are going to test or use the pipeline for generating analytical reports
+ * Admins of ChRIS, who are going to test or use the pipeline for generating analytical reports

+ * For example, a doctor or radiologist can launch a workflow to analyze a set of MRI images of a patient, receive a technical report (like volume metric details of each part of the brain), and react accordingly

 ## 3. Scope and Features Of The Project:

+* Project Architecture:
+    * ChRIS Project has 3 main components:

+        * ChRIS Backend for checking user plug-ins permission with ChRIS Store, passing input data into computing environment, and receiving results from the computing environment

+        * Containerized Plug-ins managed by OpenShift

+        * Multiple Computing environments managed by OpenStack

 * By the end of this project, the users should be able to: